wlv-rgcl/rgcl-blog/posts/_news/2022-09-07-RGCL-25th-anniversary-day23.md

 <p>&nbsp;</p>
 **Rocío**, who is undertaking a PhD in Translation Technologies, said of RGCL:
 > “I am Rocío Caro Quintana and I am currently a PhD student.
 I studied
-> Translation and Interpreting in Malaga and now am doing my PhD in Translation
+> Translation and Interpreting in Malaga and now I am doing my PhD in Translation
 > Technologies.
 I am also working at JNLE and helping with the organisation of
 > a few conferences like NeTTT or RANLP.
-I am very thankful to all the woman
+I am very thankful to all the women
 > that have been part of RGCL for helping me and creating a space where we feel
 > included.”